Identity Governance Blog

 3. Policy-Based Access Control (PBAC)

-PBAC evaluates access rights and entitlements that can be adjusted based on new corporate policies.
-As organizations change, they often will write new policies to ensure that access rights are consistent, appropriate, and secure.
-While PBAC and ABAC are very similar, but the key difference is that policies inform the IGA solution what to do and how to enforce access, and attributes look reactively to the IGA solution and inform the engine how to provide access.
+While PBAC and ABAC are very similar, the key difference here is that in the former, policies inform the IGA solution what to do and how to enforce access.
+The attributes react to the IGA solution and inform the engine how to provide access.

 Pros: